Public Meetings

 Technical Committee

-The Technical Committee, or TC, meets monthly on the 2nd Thursday, with occasional exceptions.
+The Technical Committee, or TC, meets on an as-needed basis, typically on the 2nd Thursday of the month, with occasional exceptions.
 A meeting may be rescheduled if it conflicts with a holiday or if a quorum is not available for a meeting.
-Meetings are held at 9am at the Washington County Conference Room, 197 E. Tabernacle St. in St George, unless otherwise posted.
+Meetings are usually held at 9am at the Washington County Admin Building, 111 E. Tabernacle St. in St George, unless otherwise posted.

 The Role of the Technical Committee. (excerpted from the HCP) Members of the TC shall serve at the discretion of the Washington County Commission and will include the HCP biologist, a local biologist, and representatives from the Utah Division of Wildlife Resources (UDWR), Bureau of Land Management (BLM), US Fish and Wildlife Service (USFWS), Snow Canyon State Park, and the US Geological Survey or (other professional nominated by the USFWS).
 The agency representatives will be nominated to the committee by their respective agencies and approved by the Commission.
 The TC will be available to the HCP administrator and the HCAC on an as-needed basis to provide biological information on endangered, threatened, and candidate species.
 The TC will participate in the initial development of the annual work plan by recommending how the amount of money allocated annually for mitigation should be expended.
 They will include other specialists as necessary; however, all expenditures identified by the TC must be approved by the HCAC.
 The chairperson of the TC will be determined by the committee members and rotate annually.